Colombia: Bombing at mall kills 3, including French woman

-BOGOTA, Colombia (AP) " A bomb rocked one of the busiest shopping centers in Colombia's capital Saturday, killing three people, including a 23-year-old French woman, and injuring nine others.
+BOGOTA, Colombia (AP) " A homemade bomb placed rocked a busy mall in Colombia's capital filled with Father's Day shoppers over the weekend, killing three people, including a French woman, and wounding nine others.

-Witnesses told of being evacuated from movie theaters and stores after the blast in a second-floor women's restroom at the upscale Centro Andino in the heart of Bogota's tourist district.
+Witnesses said they were evacuated from movie theaters and stores after the Saturday evening blast at the upscale Centro Andino in Bogota's tourist district.
 Ambulances and firetrucks rushed to the scene and the injured were taken to a hospital, where two later died.

-Police said a bomb from an undetermined explosive had caused the destruction.
+Police said a potent explosive, possibly made of ammonium nitrate, placed behind a toilet in a women's second-floor bathroom caused the destruction.
+It was detonated around 5:30 p.m. local time.

-Mayor Enrique Penalosa called it a "cowardly terrorist bombing," and attention immediately focused on the National Liberation Army, which is the last rebel movement still active in Colombia.
-The group, known as the ELN, carried out a spate of recent attacks in Bogota, but leaders denied involvement in the latest bombing.
+Mayor Enrique Penalosa called it a "cowardly terrorist bombing" and attention immediately focused on the National Liberation Army, which is the last rebel movement still active in Colombia.
+The group, known as the ELN, carried out a spate of recent attacks against mostly police targets in Bogota, but leaders denied involvement in the latest bombing.

+President Juan Manuel Santos made a late-night visit to the shopping mall, where he strongly condemned the attack but declined to speculate on who was responsible.
+He said he would meet with top security advisers Sunday before heading out on a previously-scheduled tour of Europe that includes a planned visit to France.

+"The best answer to cowardly terrorism is to not let it unnerve us," he said.
+"The French know perfectly how to respond to these terrorist attacks and we Colombians too have the will not to let ourselves be intimidated."

-Penalosa said the French victim, identified as Julie Huynh, had been in Bogota the past six months volunteering at a school in a poor neighborhood.
+Penalosa said the 25-year-old French victim, identified as Julie Huynh, had been in Bogota for six months volunteering at a school in a poor neighborhood.
 He said she was preparing to return to France in the coming days in the company of her mother, who was with her in Bogota.

-Hunyh worked with a French-backed charity, Proyectar Sin Fronteras, helping people displaced by Colombia's long conflict gain the skills and expertise needed to rebuild.
-A member of the group declined to comment when contacted by The Associated Press, but the group posted on its web page a black ribbon in memory of Huynh.
+Huynh worked with a French-backed charity helping people displaced by Colombia's long conflict gain the skills and expertise needed to rebuild.
+A member of the group, Proyectar Sin Fronteras, declined to comment when contacted by The Associated Press, but the group posted on its web page a black ribbon in memory of Huynh.

+France condemned the attack "with the greatest firmness" and offered condolences to the French victim's family.

+"France stands at the side of Colombia in this painful moment," the Foreign Ministry said in a statement Sunday without offering any further details about the victim.

 The ELN, which is engaged in long-running peace talks with the government, rejected accusations it was behind the attack.